 Quirkily named, Once Brewed Tourist Information Centre while not a museum is a handy source of inspiration for exploring Hadrian’s Wall and the surrounding World Heritage Site.

 As well as friendly staff keen to offer help, there are interactive displays and a film to view, plus useful facilities such as car parking, toilets and baby changing.

-Segedunum is home to a large interactive museum plus a 35 metre high viewing platform allowing an almost birds eye view of the fort.
+Segedunum is home to a large interactive museum.
+Climb a 35-metre high viewing platform for an almost birds eye view of the fort.